tekumara/notes/vscode-python.md

 IntelliJ debugger evaluates expressions inline, which is rather nice.
 Vscode will show variable values when you hover over them.

 Vscode file rename doesn't do a git rename (once committed git will identify the rename), and doesn't update any references to the renamed file.

+Intellij can move functions, and their imports, between files.
+Vscode can't.

+Intellij will parse notebook code, find errors, and has go to definition.
+Vscode doesn't have any python language support for notebook cells.